 How is Contour Financial different from its competitors?
-There are four primary differences:

 Many famous financial titans from years past such as Astor, Morgan, Rockefeller, Vanderbilt, Edison and Mellon made their money in key fields such as real estate, banking, insurance, oil and industry.
 There is a second act to their stories that is often overlooked.
 How did these families keep their great wealth over multiple generations?
 The successful families embraced a concept called Private Wealth Management.